andrewcomputsci2019/cse15l-lab-reports/lab1.md

 in the file system \
 The above output is an error informing the user that the passed path is not a file, which cat needs inorder to print stored cotent within a file

+### cat with path to file

+Working directory before was /home \
+The command displayed the file's content by printing it to the console \
+the above output is not an error
 ___